Giddy-K/LinkedInt/README.md

 Contributors:

-Feel free to contribute and add your socials, github profile or name here.
+Feel free to contribute and add your socials, github profile or name here...

 # Installation
 ```